Edwin Craig

-Edwin Craig (born July 10, 1937) is an actor who has played supporting roles in many Hollywood films.
+Edwin Craig (born July 10, 1937) is an American actor who has played supporting roles in many Hollywood films.
 His most notable role was as the gangster "Rotelli" in the Tim Burton film Batman.
 He says the line, "What's with that stupid grin?" before the Joker kills him.
 He is the son of an Italian-American actress, Adele Craig.